xxsimoxx/stats-for-update-manager/README.md

 Note: the real number is cached for 6 hours.

 **`sfum_my_sites`** let's you recognize your own sites.
-They will be marked with an * in the debug informations. with this filter you can populate an array of sha512-hashed urls.
+They will be marked with an * in the debug informations.
+With this filter you can populate an array of sha512-hashed urls.
 Example:

 ```php